-- Care of a child, spouse, domestic partner, parent or parent-in-law of the employee with a serious health condition.
-All regular full-time and part-time employees who work at least an average of 25 hours per week or who have worked 1,250 hours in the last year, and with a minimum of 180 days of continuous service are eligible to request family leave.
 An employee should submit a completed Request for Leave of Absence form at least 30 days prior to the beginning of a foreseeable need for leave.
 If that is not possible, then as much notice as practicable is expected.
-The leave form should be given to the Supervisor for approval and forwarding to Human Resources.
+The leave form should be given to the Supervisor for approval and forwarding to Benefits.
 An employee may also be required to furnish medical certification of the health condition to qualify for leave.

-- Care of a sick child with an illness or condition that requires home care, but is not a serious health condition.
-All regular full-time and part-time employees who work at least an average of 25 hours per week and with a minimum of 180 days of continuous service are eligible to request a medical leave.
+Care of a sick child with an illness or condition that requires home care, but is not a serious health condition.
 An employee must give verbal notice of the absences but must submit a completed Request for Leave of Absence within 3 days of returning to work.
 If the employee takes more than 3 days of sick child leave a year, medical certification of the need for the leave may be required at the employer’s expense.

-- Care of newborn infant, newly adopted child, or newly place foster child.
+Care of newborn infant, newly adopted child, or newly placed foster child.
 In adoption and foster care, leave may begin before taking physical custody if it is needed to complete the custody process.
-All employees with a minimum of 180 consecutive days of service are eligible to request a parental leave.
 An employee should submit a completed Request for Leave of Absence form at least 30 days prior to the anticipated leave date.
-The leave form should be given to the supervisor for approval and forwarding to Human Resources.
+The leave form should be given to the supervisor for signature and forwarded to Benefits.